 - 35.1.
-Qualification and Eligibility - 35.1.1.
+Qualification and Eligibility

+- 35.1.1.
 Experienced IBA ITO (Referee and Judge Evaluator) who has passed the IBA ITO Certification Course and an additional IBA Certification Course specifically designed for Referee &Judge Evaluators/Observer.

+- 35.2.
+Appointment

-35.2.1.
-IBA will appoint 1 (one) Observer for one ring, and 2 (two) for two rings, at any IBA-Owned or IBA-Sanctioned event (World, IOC & Multi-sport).
+- 35.2.1.
+IBA will appoint one (1) Observer for one ring, and two (2) for two rings, at any IBA-Owned or IBA-Sanctioned event (World, IOC & Multi-sport). - 35.3.
+Duties - 35.3.1.

-- 35.3.1.
 Observe the scores of the Judges, as well as, the Evaluators. - 35.3.2.
 Enter Judge's scores after each round (if not automated) and evaluate against the evaluators' scores into the IBA Database. - 35.3.3.
 Compare Judge's scores with Evaluators score in each round and make appropriate deductions against each judge (if not automated). - 35.3.4.
-Be a member of the Bout Review Jury. - 35.3.5.
+Be a member of the Bout Review Jury and to support the mechanism in place by providing input following the scoring of each round/Bout. - 35.3.5.
 Record all protests and outcomes using the IBA Database. - 35.3.6.
 Evaluate performance of R&J Evaluator. - 35.3.7.
 Back up Evaluator if any national neutrality conflicts arise.